kustomzone/chaincode-investigator/README.md

 # Chaincode Investigator
 This is a tool in the form of a web app to help test/develop chaincode.
 It is supposed to bridge the gap between developing your chaincode from scratch and having a working UI/app to test your chaincode.
 Simply create build-able chaincode and store it in GitHub.
-Then from this app deploy the cc and get a UI of your chaincode functions.
+Then from this app deploy the cc to your IBM Blockchain network and get a UI to interact with your chaincode functions.
 Now you can invoke/query chacincode directly from this webapp.

-It also has the ability to record APIs in a sequential flow.
+It also has the ability to record and remember query/invoke sequences.
 This allows for rapid testing of a complex flow.

 ##Install